marijnh/Eloquent-JavaScript/01_values.md

 This one is called the _conditional_ operator (or sometimes just _ternary_ operator since it is the only such operator in the language).
-The value on the left of the question mark “picks” which of the other two values will come out.
+The value on the left of the question mark "picks" which of the other two values will come out.
 When it is true, it chooses the middle value, and when it is false, the value on the right.

-## Undefined values
+## Empty values

 {{index undefined, null}}

-There are two special values, written `null` and `undefined`, that are used to denote the absence of a meaningful value.
+There are two special values, written `null` and `undefined`, that are used to denote the absence of a _meaningful_ value.
 They are themselves values, but they carry no information.

 Many operations in the language that don't produce a meaningful value (you'll see some later) yield `undefined` simply because they have to